kindrowboat/kindrobot.ca/content/post/2023-01-06-README-depressive-episode.md

 being pushy or clingy, but rather as an act of compassion to try to reach out while I'm not feeling well.

-I may missed scheduled appointments/dates/etc. I'll do my best to cancel as far in advance as possible, and I likely _do_ want to reschedule when I'm feeling better.
+I may miss scheduled appointments/dates/etc. I'll do my best to cancel as far in advance as possible, and I likely _do_ want to reschedule when I'm feeling better.